-For the year ended June 30, 2015, general fund budgeted expenditures exceeded budgeted revenues by \$5,716,766.
+For the year ended June 30, 2016 and 2015, general fund budgeted expenditures exceeded budgeted revenues by \$2,678,369 and \$5,716,766, respectively.
 Prior year cash and investment balances for the general fund were used to complete the budget process.
+Actual expenditures did not exceed budgeted expenditures and the District did not report any deficit fund balances or net position at June 30, 2016 or 2015.